Visit the Garden! | Open Mon-Sat 10am-8pm, Sun 10am-4:30pm | Conservatory Closed Mondays | Free Admission | 1800 N Dixboro Rd, Ann Arbor. | Map

-These little trees tell big stories – their own, their artists, and those imagined by viewers.
-They celebrate relationships and commitment.
-Our centenarians demonstrate generations of care before they became our guests.
-Little trees bring people together world-wide as we admire and learn from the trees and each other.
-We are excited to share our little trees with you!
+These little trees tell big stories of themselves, their artists, and those imagined by viewers.
+They celebrate relationships and somee demonstrate generations of care.
+Bonsai brings people together to admire the trees and each other.

 The Trees